 IN A NUTSHELL

 Main Takeaways: It’s important to take care of your skin while traveling.
-If space is limited, be sure to at least bring your cleanser, moisturizer, and sunscreen.
+If space is limited, be sure to at least bring a cleanser, eye cream, moisturizer, and sunscreen.

 Why Your Travel Skin Care Routine Is Important

-The dry, recirculated air causes your skin to produce more oil in an attempt to compensate.
-But instead it usually leads to oily skin or breakouts — plus dry eyes, congestion and other unpleasantness.
+The dry, recirculated air can cause your skin to produce more oil in an attempt to compensate.
+However, it usually leads to oily skin or breakouts — plus dry eyes, congestion and other unpleasantness.

 Skin Care Tips While Traveling

-Yes yes, we know you probably hear that every day, every way, from everyone.
+Yes– we know you’ve heard this one before.
 But it particularly applies when flying and traveling in general.
-Water is the antidote to dry air, and it can help fight excess oil production that can cause build up underneath dehydrated skin cells.
-Plus water’s just great for you in general … but you knew that!
-64 ounces a day is a good go-to, but try to increase it while you’re traveling.
-And maybe skip the airport/airplane alcohol!
-Sadly, it can make dehydration worse.
-Carry along a reusable water bottle so you can keep filling up at airport and public fountains.
+Water is the antidote to dehydration, and it can help fight excess oil production that can cause build up underneath dehydrated skin cells.
+64 ounces a day is the recommended daily intake, but try to increase it while you’re traveling.
+You need even more if you are downing coffee or cocktails pre- and inflight.
+Carry along a reusable water bottle so you can fill up at airport filling stations.

-Make sure you’re properly shedding those dead skin cells and other icky stuff on the surface so your skin is clean and fresh when you hit the road.
-Your regular toner and vitamin C serum both have natural exfoliating capacities, so make sure you keep using them ahead of (and during) your trip.
+Make sure you’re properly shedding those dead skin cells and pollutants that collect on the surface, so your skin is clean and fresh when you hit the road.
+Use an exfoliating mask the day before you head out on your trip, or bring it along with you.
 Clean, polished skin is the perfect canvas to make sure all of your products perform to their full potential.

 Another obvious suggestion, but c’mon — how many of us have gone on a beach vacation and conveniently forgot to apply (and re-apply) sunscreen?
-We’ve all felt the pain of lobster face.
-Make sure you wear at least SPF 30 or preferably even higher.
-And don’t forget your neck, hands, and any other skin spots that’ll be exposed to the sun.
+Make sure you wear at least SPF 30, or preferably higher.
+Don’t forget your neck, hands, and any other skin spots that’ll be exposed to the sun.
 Hats are also a wise idea!

-Traveling can bring a lot of temptations in the form of food (and drinks), but try to keep to a healthy routine as much as possible.
-It’s amazing how crappy food and drinks can show in your face!
+Traveling can bring a lot of temptations in the form of food and drinks, but try to keep to a healthy routine as much as possible.
+“You are what you eat.”
 Too much sodium, too much alcohol, too much grease — it can all result in puffiness, blemishes and a less-than-glowing complexion.
-And while there’s nothing wrong with an occasional splurge, try to plan ahead so you’ll still be eating good-for-you fruits, veggies, nuts, seeds, and farm-to-table foods.
-Prep some healthy snacks for the trip, too, like cut up veggies, trail mix, whole fruit, and natural protein bars that are packed with garden grown goodies (not fat and sugar).
+While there’s nothing wrong with an occasional splurge, try to plan ahead so you’ll still be eating good-for-you fruits, veggies, nuts, seeds, and farm-to-table foods.
+Prep some healthy snacks for the trip, such as bit-sized veggies, trail mix, whole fruit, and natural protein bars that are packed with garden grown goodies, rather than fat, gluten and sugar.

 Skin Care Routine On the Go: How and What to Pack

 The biggest issue you’ll face when trekking your skin care supplies around the world is the Transportation Security Administration (TSA).
-As any flier is aware, there are a lot of rules and regulations surrounding what we can and can’t bring on airplanes these days.
-As far as skin care, the most significant law has to do with size.
+As any frequent flier is aware, there are many rules and regulations surrounding what we can and can’t bring on airplanes.
+When it comes to skin care, the most significant law has to do with size.

 Here’s what the exact law states, according to the TSA: